genixpro/hypermax/README.md

     - Fix the bug where the UI doesn't automatically resize when terminal resizes
     - Access the UI through a web-browser
     - Password-protection on web-browser UI
+    - Able to monitor the RAM (and GPU RAM) usage of currently executing models
+    - Able to monitor the disk usage of currently executing models
+    - Able to monitor the network usage of currently executing models
+    - Able to monitor general system stats, such as CPU, network, disk, and ram
 - Losses:
     - Able to have multiple weighted loss functions
     - Automatically pass loss-function through math-function based on min,max,target to add in asymptotes at target values